 Prof. Thomas GrebDevelopmental Physiology

 Multi-cellularity is a fundamental concept of life on our planet.
 This concept of single cells taking over special functions in interaction with other cells in a multicellular body is striking and requires a very complex system of cell-to-cell communication.
 Elucidating comprehensive concepts of the development and function of multicellular systems is therefore challenging, but also essential to understand their functionality.

 Radial growth of plant shoots and roots is based on the tissue-forming properties of a group of stem cells called the cambium, the activity of which leads to the production of secondary vascular tissue (xylem/"wood" and phloem/"bast").
 Considering its function as a stem cell niche that is essential for the constant production of new tissues, as well as its dependence on environmental cues, the cambium represents an ideal model for addressing questions concerning the regulation of cell identity and how growth processes are aligned with endogenous and exogenous requirements.
 Given these attractive properties, our laboratory investigates radial plant growth in order to reveal general concepts of growth regulation in multicellular organisms at the interface between development and physiology.
 Questions we are asking are toward tissue patterning, cell fate specification and inter-cellular communication from the level of sub-cellular structures to whole organs.

 Miyashima S, et al. Helariutta Y (2019) Mobile PEAR transcription factors integrate positional cues to prime cambial growth.
-Nature 565:490–494.
+Nature 565:490–494

 Shi D, et al. (2019) Bifacial cambium stem cells generate xylem and phloem during radial plant growth.
-Development 146:dev171355.
+Development 146:dev171355

 Brackmann K, et al. (2018) Spatial specificity of auxin responses coordinates wood formation.
 Nat Commun 9(1):875